GregHib/intellij-deobfuscation-plugin/README.md

 Open the intention actions and quick-fixes menu by pressing the light bulb icon next to the highlighted code (Alt + Enter)

-The intention menu can be used to apply a single quick-fix or by pressing the right arrow key additional options can be selected such as fixing all in file, module or project.
+The intention menu can be used to apply a single quick-fix or by pressing the right arrow key additional options can be selected such as fixing all in a file, module or project.

 ### Search
 Inspections can also be ran by name